-2011 begins the 104th year of the Garden, it having been founded on April 15, 1907.
-It would also be the 59th year for the Friends and Susan Wilkins’ eight year as Garden Curator.
+2011 begins the 105th year of the Garden.
+It was the 59th year for the Friends and Susan Wilkins’ eight year as Garden Curator.

-The first Friends board meeting of the year took place Feb.
-7, 2011, at the home of President Pam Weiner.
-Garden Curator Susan Wilkins reported that the Park Board budget is tight this year.
+The first Friends Board meeting of the year took place February 7, 2011, at the home of President Pam Weiner.
+Garden Curator Susan Wilkins reported that the Minneapolis Park and Recreation Board (MPRB) budget was tight this year.
 Besides unfilled positions, 14 full time staff have been lost.
-There is still not a replacement for the supplier of cedar chips to use on the Garden paths (supplier was lost in 2009).
+There was still not a replacement for the supplier of cedar chips to use on the Garden paths (supplier was lost in 2009).
 She was also working on a new guide for the Garden and she presented a list of projects that the Friends could choose from to fund.

-Friends' Membership chair Emily Anderson stepped down and the position was taken jointly by Susan Dean and Jayne Funk.
-Emily suggested that a “gift membership” be an alternative offered.
-Liz Anderson was joining the Friends Invasive Plants Action Group as as co-chair.
+Friends' membership chair Emily Anderson stepped down and the position was taken jointly by Susan Dean and Jayne Funk.
+Emily suggested that a “gift membership” be an alternative offered, as it once had been in prior years.

-In the Winter issue of The Fringed Gentian™ [Vol. 59, No. 1], Judy Remington editor, President Pam and Garden Curator Susan Wilkins summed up the results of the past year.
-An important milestone had been achieved when, after an 8 year effort, spearheaded by Steve Pundt when he was president and by our current president, the Loppett Ski trail was finally moved last fall away from the buffer zone around the Garden.
+In the winter issue of The Fringed Gentian™ [Vol. 59, No. 1], Judy Remington editor, President Pam and Susan Wilkins summed up the results of the past year.
+An important milestone had been achieved when, after an 8 year effort, spearheaded by Steve Pundt when he was president and by the current president, the Loppett Ski trail was finally moved last fall away from the buffer zone around the Garden.

 Former Friends president Harriet Betzold was interviewed for the newsletter.
-Harriet was president 1994-1998, co-chaired the volunteer coordinator job and spent many hours as a volunteer.
-Naturalist Diana Thottungal wrote about “Water in Winter - its magical”.
+Harriet was president 1994-1998, co-chaired or chaired the volunteer coordinator job for seven years and spent many hours as a volunteer.
+Naturalist Diana Thottungal wrote about “Water in Winter - its magical.”
 Photos of last November’s Volunteer Appreciation Event were printed.

 Jayne Funk reported on the status of membership.
-While the total count was 323, only 145 of those who were annual members were current on membership dues, 24% were two years overdue.
+While the total count was 323, only 145 of those who were annual members were current on membership dues, 24% were two years overdue, making actual membership counts of the least few years questionable.
 Besides annual members there are life members and courtesy members.
-This would prompt the board to authorize terminating membership of those past due after they received one more letter and then a note on their newsletter address that this was their “last issue”.
-Volunteer Coordinator Melissa Hansen had set up a web based calendar for volunteers to use to slot themselves in for a shift.
+This prompted the board to authorize terminating membership of those past due after they received one more letter and then a note on their newsletter address that this was their “last issue.”
+Volunteer Coordinator Melissa Hansen set up a web based calendar for volunteers to use to slot themselves in for a shift.
 Jim and Ellen had organized Garlic Mustard pulls for April and May.

 The Garden opened the season late on April 11 due to ice and snow still in the Garden.
 The Friends adjusted the times of weekend volunteer shifts at the Martha Crone Shelter by splitting them into 4 segments instead of 2.
 Shorter hours would attract more volunteers.

-In the Spring issue of The Fringed Gentian™ (Vol. 59, No. 2) President Pam Weiner announced a new Garden project to replace the main bridge in the wetland in honor of former gardener Cary George.
+In the spring issue of The Fringed Gentian™ (Vol. 59, No. 2) President Pam Weiner announced a new Garden project to replace the main bridge in the wetland in honor of former gardener Cary George.
 A letter was also send to members [pdf].
-The bridge idea would soon be expanded into a bridge and boardwalk for that section of trail.
-Garden Curator Susan Wilkins reviewed the six volunteer programs that serve the Garden and the hours contributed.
+The bridge idea was soon be expanded into a bridge and boardwalk for that section of trail.
+Susan Wilkins reviewed the six volunteer programs that serve the Garden and the hours contributed.
 The Friends manage the Shelter volunteers and the Invasive Plants action group.
 These two groups contributed 1,200 hours in 2010.
-The Minneapolis Parks Staff manage the Legacy volunteers, special group invasive removal events, Breck Students volunteer work program and the field work assistants.
+The MPRB staff manage the Legacy volunteers, special group invasive removal events, Breck Students volunteer work program and the field work assistants.
 Those four groups contributed 850 hours.
 Naturalist Diana Thottungal wrote about “What’s in a Flower’s Name?” discussing the many varieties of common names for some plants.